mikehuisman/aiblog/posts/maml/page.md

 <img src="intuition.jpg" width="400" align="center" alt="Intuition of having a good initialization."/>
 </p>

 Also note that neural network optimization landscapes are not bowl-shaped.
 Thus, there may be tons of local minima in which you can get trapped by performing regular gradient descent on the loss function.
-The initialization parameters of your network thus influence the final point that you will arrive at after learning for some time steps T. Furthermore, the closer your initialization to the right solution, the faster the learning process will be!
+The initialization parameters of your network thus influence the final point that you will arrive at after learning for some time steps $s$.
+Furthermore, the closer your initialization to the right solution, the faster the learning process will be!

 ## Tasks
 In order to properly understand MAML, it is crucial to understand what tasks are and how they are composed.
 MAML was developed for the setting where tasks consist of two parts: a *support set* and a *query set*.
 Using this setup, our network can learn new tasks by making some updates on the support set.
-The success of this inner-level learning can then be measured in the query set.
+The success of this learning process can then be measured in the query set.
 Note that the support and query sets correspond to regular train and test sets of examples (in our case).
 For more information on the tasks, please refer to our [previous blog post](https://mikehuisman.github.io/aiblog/posts/intro-metalearning/page.html).

 ## Formalizing MAML

 Let us denote a task $j$ as $\mathcal{T}_j = (D^{tr}_j, D^{te}_j)$, consisting of a support set $D^{tr}_j$ and query set $D^{te}_j$.
-Next, suppose we have a fixed base-learner (neural) network with parameters $\theta$.
+Next, suppose we have a fixed base-learner (neural) network architecture with trainable parameters $\theta$.
 Then, given a new task $\mathcal{T}_j$, our goal is to learn the task as well as possible within $s$ gradient update steps on the support set $D^{tr}_j$.
 As mentioned earlier, the success of learning on the support set is measured on the query set $D^{te}_j$.

 Thus, given the task $\mathcal{T}_j$, our network updates its parameters using gradient descent for $s$ steps: